 Part of HB 3025, passed by the 82nd Texas Legislature, Regular Session, established the reverse transfer program awarding of an Associate degree for students who transferred from, or previously attended, a community college, earned at least 30 semester credit hours for coursework at the community college.
-Contact Records Office at 936-633-5211.
+Contact the Office of Records at 936-633-5211.